 The reason being, a 1035 exchange is just what it says it is, an “exchange” of one asset such as a life insurance policy OR annuity contract for another.

-What is much more common, is when people come across a wonderful new annuity or permanent life insurance product, and then says “I wonder if I could replace my existing life insurance policy with a new one?”
+What is much more common, is when people come across a wonderful new annuity or cash value life insurance product, and then says “I wonder if I could replace my existing life insurance policy with a new one?”

 For those that ask that question, 1035 exchange tax benefits offer a potential avenue to take.